stephband/scribe/README.md

 ### svg

-Either an id (a string) of an SVG node, or an SVG node.
+Either an id (string) of an SVG node, or an SVG node.

 ### data